by Dr Stephen Hamil

 With CDEs being an essential part of the BIM process, NBS has developed partnerships with some of the leading companies offering CDE solutions.
 We want to develop a stronger link between the well-structured content within the specification and the tasks that are required by other members of the project team in particular, so they can be tracked in the CDE.

 For example, it may be specified that a commissioning report is required seven days before handover for a heating system.
-This information requirement should be extracted from the specification and tracked within the CDE.
+It is now possible for this information requirement to be extracted from the specification and tracked within the CDE.
 Ultimately, an information container will be uploaded to the CDE in response to the information requirement.
-Functionality is now being developed to streamline this workflow.
+Functionality has now being developed to streamline this workflow.